KaranBKataria/KaranBKataria/README.md

 ### Hi, I'm Karan and welcome to my GitHub profile 👋

 I am currently a postgraduate student at the University of Warwick studying scientific computing, with a background in mathematics and statistics.
+Before becoming a postgrad, I worked as a Data Scientist within competition litigation helping to quantify quantum calculations.
 I am fascinated by the fusion of applied machine/deep learning, low-level programming, high-performance computing and computational statistics.
 I am eager to leverage HPC to apply machine/deep learning methodologies to improve existing systems and overcome large-scale challenges across various domains.

 💻 I love programming in Python, C, C++, SQL, R and Bash.
-I am currently learning to read and interpret x86-64 Assembly (AT&T syntax).
+I am also learning to read and interpret x86-64 Assembly (AT&T syntax) for fun.

 👉 Feel free to connect and reach out to me on [LinkedIn](https://www.linkedin.com/in/karan-kataria-90786a1b5/), I love discussing 'mathsy' topics with others!